nsching/nsching.github.io/projects/community.md

 <img class="img-fluid" src="../img/ihs.png">

 As community service chair, I'm in charge of scheduling at least one community service event a month, but I usually schedule two events per month so everyone can participate in helping our community despite their scheduling differences.
+In 2023 from the months November to December,